Rapper DaBaby was on a NC property when a man was shot for trespassing, police say - KESQ

 Rapper DaBaby was at a North Carolina home Wednesday when a person trespassing was shot, the Troutman Police Department said.

-A 26-year-old man allegedly climbed the fence surrounding the property and was shot, according to an incident report from Troutman Police (TPD).
+A 26-year-old man allegedly climbed the fence surrounding the property and was shot, according to an incident report from the police department.
 No charges were filed in the shooting as of Thursday night.

-DaBaby, whose real name is Jonathan Kirk, was on the property at the time of the shooting, according to TPD.
-Police did not release the name of the shooter and would not confirm whether DaBaby lives at the residence.
+According to CNN affiliate WSOC, the person was shot on a football field outside a mansion belonging to DaBaby, whose real name is Jonathan Kirk.
+Although police would not confirm to CNN that DaBaby owns the home, they said he was present when the shooting occurred.
+Troutman Police did not release the name of the shooter.

 “I can confirm the shooting did not occur inside the residence and that Mr. Kirk was on the property,” police chief Josh Watson told CNN in an email.
 Watson said the investigation is in “an ongoing status” and he was not able to provide further information.